 The European Heritage Volunteers Project is aimed at repairing two historical mills in Kimito Island, with the purpose of making the mills usable again while improving the ecological and recreational values of its surroundings.

-The interventions will mainly focus on the water mill.
-An exact plan of needed repairs will be elaborated during spring as the natural conditions will permit.
-The plan of interventions will be prepared by a heritage conservation professional, who will also operate as one of two technical instructors with the aim that at the end of the project the mill shall be operating again.
+The other working site will be the historic Tappo water mill which needs various interventions.
+The plan of interventions will be prepared by a heritage conservation professional, who will during the project also operate as one of two technical instructors with the aim that at the end of the project the mill shall be operating again.

-A second task will be decicated to rehabilitation measures at the meadows surrounding the stream, likely mowing with scythes.
+An additional task at Tappo will be dedicated to rehabilitation measures at the meadows surrounding the stream, likely mowing with scythes.
 An ecologist will assess the biological values of the dam and stream and recommend the necessary measures.
-Traditional cultural landscapes such as meadows and pastures are disappearing fast in Finland, which has had a distastrous effect on biological diversity.
+Traditional cultural landscapes such as meadows and pastures are disappearing fast in Finland, which has had a disastrous effect on biological diversity.